Telling your boyfriend / husband (or girlfriend / wife) that you know they cheated is an extremely scary idea!

 First things first....

-I’m so sorry you are in this spot and need to confront your partner about his/her affair.
+I’m so sorry you are in this spot and need to confront your boyfriend or husband about cheating.
 You must be so hurt, overwhelmed, angry, and scared.

 Please know that this is a normal reaction to a very traumatic situation.

 You will not always feel the way you do right now.

 You CAN heal from this, your relationship can recover, and you can feel love and trust again.
 It is going to take a while...but it is do-able.

 So let’s focus on the first few steps and then we’ll get to the next mile....

 First, it’s critical that you take care of yourself.